Ask About. . .

 The cooler months of May and June offer the best fishing, with warm July promising plentiful smallmouth and trophy walleyes.
 August is generally very warm and ideal for catching those record smallmouth and pike.
 Refreshing September offers great smallmouth fishing plus the added splendor of nature’s beautiful fall colors.

 EARLY RESERVATIONS ARE STRONGLY ADVISED SO YOU MAY TRAVEL IN THE AREA THAT IS BEST FOR YOU.
 More permits are available during midweek.
 Party size is restricted to 9 in the Boundary Waters and 9 in the Quetico.
-Each party must have a permit.
+Each party must have the correct BWCA Permits and/or Quetico Permits.

 Note: this form is for use only by guests who are outfitting through Seagull Outfitters.
 Sorry, but we can’t provide routing assistance for self-outfitted trips.